Skip to main content

 DESCRIPTION

-• Protein–energy malnutrition (PEM) is present when sufficient energy and/or protein is not available to meet metabolic demands, leading to impairment in normal physiologic processes. ...
+• Insufficient energy and/or protein to meet metabolic demands, leading to impairment in normal physiologic processes.

 DIAGNOSIS